Azure/azure-powershell/src/Security/Security/help/Get-AzRegulatoryComplianceControl.md

 Name               : A1.1
 Type               : Microsoft.Security/regulatoryComplianceStandards/regulatoryComplianceControls
 Description        : Current processing capacity and usage are maintained, monitored, and evaluated to manage capacity
-                     demand and to enable the implementation of additional capacity to help meet the entityï¿½s availability commitments and system requirements.
+                     demand and to enable the implementation of additional capacity to help meet the entity�s availability commitments and system requirements.
 State              : Unsupported
 PassedAssessments  : 0